sage-code/eve/manual/structure.md

 **members**

+* public member identifier start with "." prefix;
 * one module can use public members from other modules;
 * one module can have public member used in other modules;

 ## Main module
 Any module that contains method main() is a main module and can lead a run-time session.
 A module can have associated one or more configuration files.
-The configuration file contain parameter/value pairs used to generate the: _system variables_.
+The configuration file contain parameter/value pairs used to generate the: _global constants_.

 **properties**